VedantMadane/vedantmadane.github.io/_posts/2021-07-31-what-is-here.md

 ---
 title: What Exists Here May Be Found Elsewhere
-subtitle: What exists here may be found elsewhere, What is not here can scarcely be found.
+subtitle:  What is not here can scarcely be found
 #cover-img: https://user-images.githubusercontent.com/6527493/127737983-83b6619f-1811-4165-9872-0ae8a8762238.png
 thumbnail-img: https://jovian.ml/api/user/vedant-madane/avatar/d38cb98c1c1240769984fde7615eba01
 tags:[project]